Rukkh/spotify_to_ytmusic/README.md

 Other browsers may be able to do this, but unless you're a web developer and know how, its easier just to use firefox.

 2. **Open the Inspection Tool**:
    Open the browser’s inspection tool.
-   Right Click - > Inspect
-  'F12' On Windows or '⌥⌘I' on Macos
+Right Click - > Inspect.
+'F12' On Windows or '⌥⌘I' on MacOS

 4. **Access the Network Tab**:
    Navigate to the **Network** tab and filter by `/browse`.